mrbeam/BeamOS/README.rst

 ----

 #.
 Add possibility to switch between tags, branches and python versions.
 #.
-Netconnectd needs to becompatible with Raspbian Buster
+OctoPrint needs to have a new release to show up with it's own version in the `softwareupdate` plugin (otherwise it shows up as `0+unknown`)

 NOTE
 ~~~~